-I, Dafne M. Shimizu, Director Guam Department of Revenue and Taxation, on behalf of the Territory of GUAM, as requested by the Administrator as a condition of approval of a grant under the authority of 49 U.S.C. § 31102, as amended, certify that the Territory satisfies all the conditions required for MCSAP funding, as specifically detailed in 49 C.F.R. § 350.211.
+I, Dafne M. Shimizu, Director, on behalf of the Territory of GUAM, as requested by the Administrator as a condition of approval of a grant under the authority of 49 U.S.C. § 31102, as amended, certify that the Territory satisfies all the conditions required for MCSAP funding, as specifically detailed in 49 C.F.R. § 350.211.